PySean/mutools/README.md

 ##Installation

 Simply execute `./install.sh` after making it executable with `chmod 755 install.sh` (if it isn't already).
-This will put each utility in /usr/bin, with the ".py" extension left off.
-This way you can call them from any directory without having to prepend the './'.
-For example:
+This will make an alias for each utility within your bashrc.
+Then, execute `source ~/.bashrc` to "activate" these changes in your current shell.
+This will let you use the suite of tools without having to specify absolute paths to the files in the installation directory.
+For instance, this command line would be possible anywhere:

-multimutect.py -f hg19.fa -b bamfiles.txt -i mysamples -o outputvcfs
+`multimutect -f hg19.fa -b bamfiles.txt -i mysamples -o outputvcfs`